thoughtworks/simplebandit/README.md

   learningRate: 0.1, // how quick the oracle learns (and forgets)
   actionIdFeatures: true, // learn preference for individual actions, regardless of context
-  actionFeatures: true, // learn preference over action features, regardless of context contextActionIdInteractions = true, // learn interaction between context and actionId preference contextActionFeatureInteractions = true, // learn interaction between context and action features preference useInversePropensityWeighting = true, // oracle uses ipw by default (sample weight = 1/p), but can be switched off targetLabel = "click", // target label for oracle, defaults to 'click', but can also be e.g. 'rating' oracleWeight = 1.0, // if using multiple oracles, how this one is weighted name = "click1", // name is by default equal to targetLabel, but can give unique name if needed weights = {}, // initialize oracle with feature weights hash });
+  actionFeatures: true, // learn preference over action features, regardless of context
+  contextActionIdInteractions: true, // learn interaction between context and actionId preference
+  contextActionFeatureInteractions: true, // learn interaction between context and action features preference
+  useInversePropensityWeighting: true, // oracle uses ipw by default (sample weight = 1/p), but can be switched off
+  targetLabel: "click", // target label for oracle, defaults to 'click', but can also be e.g. 'rating'
+  oracleWeight: 1.0, // if using multiple oracles, how this one is weighted
+  name: "click1", // name is by default equal to targetLabel, but can give unique name if needed
+  weights: {}, // initialize oracle with feature weights hash });

 bandit = new SimpleBandit({